A strong sales strategy creates the foundation for a cohesive and successful sales organization.

 Then we created a hands-on training program that would not only imitate the sales process for reps before they actually began selling but also allow them to experience our target customers’ pain points.

-After employees are on-boarded, we continue tracking their progress throughout the various stages of our sales process.
-The primary criteria we look at include: leads created, leads worked, demos delivered, and leads won.
+After employees are onboarded, we continue tracking their progress throughout the various stages of our sales process.
+The primary criteria we look at includes: leads created, leads worked, demos delivered, and leads won.
 Then we measure these criteria against each other to create ratios such as leads created to leads won.

 We track each stage in the process so that if a rep is struggling with any particular metric, we can dig deeper to understand why that’s the case.